spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 - `ItemProcessor`: `ItemProcessor` is an abstraction that represents the business processing of an item.
 - `ItemWriter`: `ItemWriter` is an abstraction that represents the output of a `Step`.

-In the preceding diagram, we see that each phase of the `JobExecution` is stored in a `JobRepository` (in this case, our MySQL database).
+In the preceding diagram, we see that each phase of the `JobExecution` is stored in a `JobRepository` (in this case, our MariaDB database).
 This means that each action performed by Spring Batch is recorded in a database for both logging purposes and for restarting a job.

 <!--NOTE-->